 Users are therefore vulnerable to misuse, while others demand to know what happens to their data in the hands of companies.

 Where do companies store data?
 Who has access to it, and what’s the purpose of keeping it?
 These are all factors included in the new and substantial EU legislation.
 Now companies must ensure transparency and honesty when handling personal data.
 If companies fail to comply, they’ll be held accountable through hefty fines.

 The purpose of the legislation is to give users the power to control the digital footprints they leave behind.

 The GDPR’s primary aim is to give control back to Internet users over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

-The current regulation, The 1995 Data Protection Directive, is only a directive, so companies can opt out, whereas the GDPR is a legally binding, meaning companies can’t opt out and face fines if failing to comply.
+The current regulation, The 1995 Data Protection Directive, is only a directive.
+This means companies can opt out.
+Whereas the GDPR is a legally binding, meaning companies can’t opt out and face fines if failing to comply.

 But what exactly counts as personal data?
 The European Commission defines personal data as the following:

 “..any information relating to an individual, whether it relates to his or her private, professional or public life.
 It can be anything from a name, a home address, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.”